fsoubes/FilterRank/doc/rank_filters2.md

 ## Image results

 ### Median filter

+The Fig X. show the results obtained using our median filter implementation compared to the ImageJ implementation.
+While the images X. B and C aren't easily distinguishable to the naked eye, the image D shows that there ise some difference in pixel value at the border inside the image.
+This is probably caused by the difference of the shape of the kernels used in the algorithms : square for our implmentation and circle for ImageJ.
 ![](https://github.com/fsoubes/FilterRank/blob/master/images/MontageMedianBoats.png)
 #### Fig X. (A) Original image, (B) image obtained using ImageJ median filter, (C) image obtained using our implementation and (D) difference between B and C.
 ### Min/Max filter